plantarum/flowPloidy/README.md

 ## Development Version

-As of May 2018, I have a new analysis method in the works.
+As of June 2018, I have added a new analysis method.
 This is aimed at assessing endopolyploidy, where a single sample may have four or more peaks.
 The intent is to compare the number of cells in each peak, rather than to determine a ratio relative to a co-chopped standard.